-Home > Techniques and equipment > SEM & FIB microscopies
+Home > Techniques and equipment > SEM & FIB microscopy

-Scanning Electron Microscopy (SEM) enables us to produce images of a sample surface, with a magnification of up to 1,000,000 times and a resolution in the nanometer range.
+Scanning electron microscopy (SEM) enables us to produce images of the surface of a sample, with a magnification of up to 1,000,000 times and a resolution in the nanometer range.

-This microscope uses an electron beam to scan the surface of the sample, point by point.
+The SEM uses an electron beam to scan the surface of a sample point by point.
 The electron-matter interaction then generates different emissions (electrons and photons), collected by detectors and used to create an image of the sample surface.

-SEM is also very useful for related peripheral techniques, such as Energy Dispersive Spectroscopy (EDS), which provides information on the chemical elements present in the sample and their respective masses.
+SEM is also very useful for associated peripheral techniques, such as energy dispersive spectroscopy (EDS), which provides information on the chemical elements present in the sample and their respective masses.

-With its dual ion and electron column, the FIB (Focused Ion Beam) allows the observation of the sample by conventional scanning electron microscopy and/or subjecting it to ion beam abrasion (surface machining of the sample), in particular for the preparation of thin sections which will then be characterized by TEM microscopy.
+With its dual ion and electron column, the SEM/FIB (Focused Ion Beam) enables the sample to be observed by conventional scanning electron microscopy and/or to be subjected to ion beam abrasion (machining of the sample surface), in particular for the preparation of thin plates which will then be characterized by TEM microscopy.

 Example of a 3D SEM/FIB study

-Microalgae upgrading involves a filtration step to separate biomolecules which will have a variety of uses, from food supplements to green fuels, cosmetics and pharmaceuticals.
-The membranes performance is essential in this process, as they must not become clogged with filtered products.
+The valorization of microalgae involves a filtration stage to separate the biomolecules for different uses, ranging from food supplements to green fuels, cosmetics and pharmaceuticals.
+The performance of the membranes is essential in this process, as they must not become clogged with the filtered products.

-Characterization of polymer membranes using 3D FIB acquisition enables us to detail pore structure and the behavior of filtered products in their structure by visualizing the interior of the material they are made of.
-To achieve this, the FIB ion beam successively abrades a large number of material layers, while the electron beam images these layers as it abrades.
+Characterization of polymer membranes using 3D FIB acquisition enables us to detail pore structure and the behavior of filtered products in their structure, by visualizing the interior of the material they are made of.
+To achieve this, the FIB ion beam successively abrades a large number of layers of the material, while the electron beam images these layers as the abrasion proceeds.
 The result is a stack of images which, when reassembled by software, provides a 3D view of the volume explored, enabling dimensional measurements of porosity.

 Example of EBSD study on SEM/FIB

-Joining thick parts by welding generates unwanted deformations and stresses.
-The lifespan of the assembly is affected, as is its quality.
-Electron BackScattered Diffraction (EBSD) was used to characterize the weld microstructure after using different mix of stainless steel filler metals, whose different coefficients of expansion can enhance the studied defects.
-The results showed the effectiveness of a three-phase mixture (austenite, ferrite and martensite) in reducing unwanted deformations by 67%.
+Joining thick parts by welding generates undesirable deformations and stresses.
+This has an impact on the service life of the assembly, as well as on its quality.
+The electron backscatter diffraction (EBSD) technique was used to characterize the weld microstructure after the use of different stainless steel filler metal mixtures whose different coefficients of expansion may enhance the defects studied.
+The maps obtained showed the effectiveness of a three-phase mixture (austenite, ferrite and martensite) in reducing undesirable deformations by 67%.

 Example of an EDS study with the 5800LV: EDS mapping

 The recycling of radioisotopes of iodine, a highly volatile element, has not yet been mastered.
-One solution seems to be immobilization in a glass-ceramic under high-pressure conditions.
-The 5800LV was used to characterize the solutions tested at the Laboratoire de Planétologie et Géosciences de Nantes and highlight the different chemical phases, after coating and polishing the samples.
-The EDS detector carried out elemental mapping of chemical elements, highlighting the existence and distribution of iodinated chemical compounds in the glass, which could solve the problem.
+One solution appears to be immobilization in a glass-ceramic under high-pressure conditions.
+The 5800LV was used to characterize the solutions tested at the Laboratoire de Planétologie et Géosciences de Nantes in order to highlight the different chemical phases present, after coating and polishing the samples.
+The EDS detector was used to carry out elemental mapping of chemical elements, highlighting the existence and distribution in the glass of iodinated chemical compounds that could present a potential solution to the problem.

 Entrez votre recherche :